jkeen/forever-chat-format/README.markdown

 message_segments  | array             | (see definition below) ordered segments of content as it appears in the message attachments       | array             | (see definition below) array of attachments associated_sha    | string            | sha of message this message is in response to.
-Generally used for reactions message_meta      | string            | sha message this message is in response to.
 Generally used for reactions
 \_debug           | object            | (optional) debug information to help trace back to the source of the data